Staff / Board

 A.S., Management and Marketing, Napa Valley College

-Kimberly Barrett, Development Manager
+Kimberly Howard, Development Manager

 B.S., Nutritional Science, Georgia State University

 Kimberly is a development professional and entrepreneurial leader with over 20 years of experience in fundraising, management, sales and marketing, corporate partnerships, strategic planning and event production.
 Kimberly is responsible for the oversight, strategic planning and management of the Development team and programs.
 Prior to joining the Land Trust, she was co-founder and VP Marketing of an environmental consulting business based in CA.